WeAreAcademy/mark-react-proj--lets-go-shopping/README.md

 ## Exercise 2: Holding more information in state

-Embellish the section for adding items to the list by adding:
-  - A quantity field: an input for the quantity which is required
+Embellish the section for adding items to the list by adding a quantity field: an input for the quantity which is required.
+Also show the quantities alongside the name in the list of items.
-  - A dropdown to choose the type of quantity e.g. kilograms, litres or number.
-These should also be reflected in the list of items.

 ## Extension: Expanding the functionality